Wildwood through the Years

 1930s

 As the cemetery expanded, so did its volume of needs.
-Because of this the office had an addition added, its roads improved, and a reservoir developed to feed water into the grounds.
-Old water spigots can still be found throughout the grounds, though they are now defunct.
-The cemetery during this time grew to its largest size of 437 acres.
+In 1931 the cemetery had an addition constructed for its office, the roads improved, and a reservoir developed to feed water to the eastern grounds.
+Old water spigots can still be found throughout the grounds, though they are now inactive.
+The cemetery during this time grew to its largest size of over 600 acres.

 Crematorium Opening